fastapi/typer/docs/tutorial/arguments.md

 {!./src/first_steps/tutorial006.py!}
 ```

-Here the *CLI argument* `NAME` is documented as part of the command help text.
+Here the *CLI argument* `NAME` is documented as part of the help text.

 You should document your *CLI arguments* the same way.